samueldelamotte/intrusion-ai-CANsniffer-v2/README.md

 #### 4.2 - Usage

 1. Download your car's appropriate .dbc file (you NEED this to decode the CAN bus data without having to reverse engineer the payloads).
-2. Organise your Dataset directory so that it is structured properly i.e. passive logs are kept in the "~/intrusion-ai-CANsniffer-v2/Dataset/Passive" sub-directory and aggressive logs are kept in the "~/intrusion-ai-CANsniffer-v2/Dataset/Aggressive".
+2. Organise your Dataset directory so that it is structured properly:

+- Passive logs are kept in the "~/intrusion-ai-CANsniffer-v2/Dataset/Passive" sub-directory
+- Aggressive logs are kept in the "~/intrusion-ai-CANsniffer-v2/Dataset/Aggressive" sub-directory

 3. Using terminal (ensure your conda "CAN-Monitor" environment is active),

   ```terminal